leafo/lapis/docs/testing.md

+title: Testing
+--
 # Testing

-Lapis comes with utilities for mocking requests so you can test your application using unit tests that run outside of Nginx.
+Lapis comes with utilities for handling two types of testing.

+The first type is request mocking.
+Mocking a request simulates a HTTP request to your application, bypassing any real HTTP requests and Nginx.
+The advantage of this method is that it's faster and errors happen within the test process.

+The second type uses the test server.
+The test server is a temporary Nginx server spawned for the duration of your tests that allows you to issue full HTTP requests.
+The advantage is you can test both Nginx configuration and your application at the same time.
+It very closely resembles how your application will run in production.

 You are free to use any testing framework you like, but in these examples we'll be using [Busted](http://olivinelabs.com/busted/).

 ## Mocking a Request

-Mocking a request simulates a request to your application, bypassing any real HTTP requests and Nginx.
-If you want to test against a running server scroll down to the next section.

 In order to test your application it should be a Lua module that can be `require`d without any side effects.
 Ideally you'll have a separate file for